 Additional clauses to include in your vacation rental agreement

-More is always better when it comes to your vacation rental agreement.
-There’s no detail too small because if you don’t say it, you risk a misunderstanding.
-Here are some extra things you might want to consider adding to your rental agreement if you want full clarity between you and your guests.
+More is often better when drafting a short-term vacation rental agreement.
+No detail is too small, so here are some extra things you might want to consider adding to your rental agreement if you want full clarity between you and your guests.

 Scam bookings and cancellation terms